Paragon (Marvel Comics): Fictional character biography

-Fictional character biography
+Paragon (Cooper Roth)

-After investigating an unsolved crime with teammate Gadget, they ran across a formerly missing supervillain, Graviton.
-In a sudden flurry of violence, Roth was badly injured, requiring hospitalization and Gadget was killed.
-Graviton was taken into S.H.I.E.L.D. custody.
-After an investigation by Iron Man turned up evidence implicating Roth, Iron Man confronted Paragon and was subsequently attacked by Captain Ultra.
-In a following issue, it is revealed that Paragon is under the influence of the Mandarin, who manipulates him into believing that Graviton killed his mother.
-Roth attempts to assassinate Graviton, who instead kills him.
+Paragon (Cooper Roth) is a member of the Initiative and part of Captain Ultra's team.
+After investigating an unsolved crime with teammate Gadget, Paragon encounters the supervillain Graviton, who injures him and kills Gadget.
+After an investigation uncovers evidence implicating Paragon in the death of Gadget, Iron Man confronts him.
+Soon afterward, it is revealed that Paragon was under the influence of the Mandarin, who manipulates him into believing that Graviton killed his mother.
+Paragon attempts to assassinate Graviton, who instead kills him.